 Distance: 245 miles

 The hot springs which dot the area are the result of water pressure being caught underground when the earth changed position.
-Along the way, you can stop at Mammoth Hot Springs where the remains of mammoth’s are still being found in the sink-hole that turned into a steeply sided pond.
+Stop at Mammoth Hot Springs where the remains of mammoth’s are still being found in a sink-hole.
 Nearby, Jewel Cave National Monument is 135 miles long, making it the second longest cave in the world.
 Air currents indicate there are vast areas left to discover.

 The most dramatic time to visit Mount Rushmore is in the evening for the illumination ceremony.
-The program includes a short ranger-talk, a film about the four presidents carved into the mountain, the playing of the National Anthem and the lighting of the sculpture.
+The program includes a short ranger-talk, a film about the four presidents, the playing of the National Anthem and the lighting of the sculpture.
 A dramatic end to a day of dramatic visual landscapes.

 Distance: 390 miles